Them- “Yep, I already knew that!”

 Rotten People Can Ruin The Entire Team Culture

-After working with dozens of industries and several countries on workplace dynamics, this question comes up a lot.
-Though Interesting enough, the solution is familiar similar across different industries and working environments.
-To avoid losing your cool and end up getting written by Human Resources, here are five steps to better handle employees who think they know everything.
+Interesting enough, the solution is familiar similar across different industries and working environments.
+To avoid losing your cool and end up getting written by H.R., here are five steps to better handle employees who think they know everything.

 Step 1: Reframe the Situation